matt-the-ogre/mcp-server-weather/README.md

 A comprehensive MCP (Model Context Protocol) server that provides weather data functionality through three powerful tools.
 Built with FastMCP and integrating with Open-Meteo APIs for current, forecast, and historical weather data.

 Credit to LinkedIn Learning for the foundation of this repo.
+Edit to force push to caprover.

 ## Features